 Wales, without the injured Charles in the line-up, kept it close against Brazil, but a blast from Pelé for his first World Cup goal – the one that would announce his arrival on the grandest stage – midway through the second half gave O Seleção a 1-0 win and marked the end of the Home Nations’ odyssey in Sweden.

 Despite their unusual routes, both Northern Ireland and Wales made British football proud that year.
-With the 2026 World Cup only eight short years away, it’s a feat that we may witness again – something many thought highly unlikely just a few years ago.
+With the 2026 World Cup only seven short years away, it’s a feat that we may witness again – something many thought highly unlikely just a few years ago.

 By Clemente Lisi @ClementeLisi